Wagin

 Health performance in Wagin is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover in Wagin is approximately 52%, leading that of the average SA2 area (~2,708 people).
-The most common medical conditions are arthritis and asthma, impacting 10.9% and 7.2% of residents respectively.
-Sixty-six point one percent declared themselves completely clear of medical ailments compared to 65.6% across Rest of WA.
-Twenty-three point six percent of residents are aged 65 and over (1,222 people), higher than the 21.7% in Rest of WA.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and asthma, impacting 10.9 and 7.2% of residents, respectively, while 66.1% declared themselves as completely clear of medical ailments compared to 69.3% across Regional WA.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 23.3% of residents aged 65 and over (1,198 people), which is higher than the 19.2% in Regional WA.
+Health outcomes among seniors are particularly strong, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health